 – Add celery, onions, squash, chard, diced tomatoes, and lentils to pot of heating water.

-– Add curry powder, thyme, salt, pepper, bayleaf, honey and coconut oil.
+– Add curry powder, thyme, salt, pepper, bayleaf, raw sugar and coconut oil.

 – Once the water begins to boil, bring the heat down to a simmer and cover the pot.